otrv4/otrv4-prekey-server/otrv4-prekey-server.md

       * Computes the `Status_MAC: KDF(usageStatusMAC, prekey_mac_k ||
         message type || receiver's instance tag ||
         stored prekey messages number, 64)`.
 Checks
-        that it is equal to the one received in the Storage Status message.
+        that it is equal to the one received in the "Storage Status message".
         * If it is not, Alice ignores the message.
         * If it is, the number of stored prekey messages is displayed.
       * Securely deletes `prekey_mac_k`.
    1. If this is a "Success message":
       * Computes the `Success_MAC: KDF(usageSuccessMAC, prekey_mac_k ||
         message type || receiver's instance tag || "Success", 64)`.
-Checks that it is equal to the one received in the Sucess message.
+Checks that it is equal to the one received in the "Sucess message".
         * If it is not, Alice ignores the message.
         * If it is, the human readable part of the message is displayed.
       * Securely deletes `prekey_mac_k`.
    1. If this is a "Failure message":
       * Computes the `Failure_MAC: KDF(usageFailureMAC, prekey_mac_k ||
         message type || receiver's instance tag || "An error occurred", 64)`.
-        Checks that it is equal to the one received in the Failure message.
+        Checks that it is equal to the one received in the "Failure message".
         * If it is not, Alice ignores the message.
         * If it is, the human readable part of the message is displayed.
       * Securely deletes `prekey_mac_k`.